jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/lecture-19-xrd-pattern-formation.md

 The incident x-rays produce varying intensity at the detector.
 The angular position ($2\theta$) corresponds to the intensity.
 Angles at which the x-rays strongly reflect are indicative of a #lattice-orientation that satisfies [Bragg diffraction](bragg-diffraction.md) ($d$ and $\theta$):
-- In #single-crystals, the orientation of the crystal also effects the outcome.
+- In #single-crystal, the orientation of the crystal also effects the outcome.
 - #polycrystalline samples (e.g. powder) will have a distribution of orientations such that some portion of the material will have crystals orientated at a favorable position.

 The sample volume being analyzed changes with angle (both area and depth): non-homogeneous materials may be particularly affected.